lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/cmd-handler.md

       end
     end

-Now we'll add argument parsing.
+### Command Handler Organization

+Although in the Quickstart tutorial we just put everything into a single `handle` method, there's a better way to do this.
+The [`CommandHandler` utility](/tutorials/code/commands) provides a framework for handling commands that involves multiple methods.
+Splitting up the code makes it more readable and lets us take advantage of a few common utilities.

+> **Note:** The remaining code snippets should go after `include Command Handler` and before the first end, as shown in the example above.

+### Arg Parsing

 The syntax for this command is `trait/set <trait name>=<description>`, so we can use the `arg1_equals_arg2` parser to get our two arguments.
-Since we're using the best practic of separating arg parsing from handling, we'll also need two class attributes to store the data.

-> **Note:** The remaining code snippets should go after `include Command Handler` and before the first end, as shown in the example above.
+Using the CommandHandler framework, we should put the argument parsing into the `parse_args` method.
+Since we're going to need these arguments in other methods, we'll need to create class attribute accessors for them too.

     attr_accessor :trait_name, :description

     def parse_args
       args = cmd.parse_args(ArgParser.arg1_equals_arg2)
       self.trait_name = titlecase_arg(args.arg1)